[?] Subscribe To This Site

 Many people don’t like pacifiers.
 That’s because prolonged pacifier use can interfere with the normal growth of a baby’s palate.
 In addition, surveys suggest that pacifier use may reduce the duration of breastfeeding, and a recent questionnaire uncovered a link between pacifier and acute otitis media (Mitchell et al 2006; Rovers et al 2008).

 However, there may be a bright side.
-Case studies of SIDS victims consistently reveal that babies who use pacifiers are less likely to die of SIDS (Hauck et al 2005).
+Case studies of SIDS victims consistently reveal that babies who use pacifiers are less likely to die of SIDS (Hauck et al 2005; Moon et al 2012).
 Why?
 It’s unclear.
 The apparently protective effect has been linked with both breastfed and bottle fed babies.
 And, although one experimental study found that babies who frequently use pacifiers were aroused more easily (Franco et al 2000), another did not (Hanzer et al 2008).

 Immunizations

 Some people worry that immunizations cause SIDS.
 But the scientific evidence suggests otherwise.
-In a recent analysis of published SIDS studies, researchers found that SIDS rates were almost 50% lower among babies who’d been immunized (Vennemann et al 2007).
+When researchers examined the period shortly after infants were vaccinated, they found no evidence of any increase in sudden infant death (Kunhert et al 2012).
+And in a meta-analysis of published SIDS studies, researchers found that SIDS rates were almost 50% lower among babies who’d been immunized (Vennemann et al 2007).

 It makes sense that immunizations could reduce the risk of SIDS.
 Immunized babies are less likely to contract infections that might trigger a SIDS event.
 But, because physicians often delay immunizations when babies are ill, it’s also possible that the immunized babies were healthier to begin with.
 More research is needed to distinguish between these explanations.

-• Put baby on her back when it's time to sleep
+• Put a baby on his or her back when it’s time to sleep

-• Make sure baby's sleep surface is firm
+• Make sure the baby’s sleep surface is firm

 • Avoid overheating the baby